What Are My Barriers to Effective Communication?

 Emotional Distractions That Derail Understanding

-The mental horizon changes completely when emotional disturbances darken your mental awareness.
+The mental horizon changes completely when emotional disturbances darken your awareness.
+Emotional states like anger, anxiety, or even excessive excitement create invisible barriers that distort your ability to communicate genuinely.

 Information Overload and Focus Challenges